Rezilion/mi-x/README.md

 # Arguments

-## --cve_id
+## --vulnerability_identifier

-Specifies the CVE ID that will be checked.
+Specifies the vulnerability that will be checked.

 Syntax:
-- all - runs all the vulnerabilities in the CVEs directory
+- CVE-YEAR-ID - scan your system for specific vulnerability by the vulnerability cve id
-- cve_year_id - runs specific cve by the vulnerability cve id
+- name - scan your system for specific vulnerability by the vulnerability name
-- name - runs specific cve by the vulnerability name
+- all - scan your system for all the vulnerabilities in the cves directory

 If the argument is not set, a menu message will appear presenting the currently supported vulnerabilities.